 Lake Tahoe Thing to Do

-High Camp at Palisades Tahoe is a conglomeration of various activities and dining and drinking opportunities.
+High Camp at Palisades Tahoe is a conglomeration of various activities and dining and drinking opportunities at 8,200 feet at the top of the tram.
 One of the favorite activities here is a roller-skating rink in the summer.
-High Camp is also home to the Olympic Museum, a gathering of appreciation for the 1960 Olympic Winter Games in Squaw Valley (now Palisades Tahoe).
-For skiers and snowboarders, this is both a launching pad for...read more
+High Camp is also home to the Olympic Museum, a gathering of appreciation for the 1960 Winter Games.
+For skiers and snowboarders, this is both a launching...read more

 Palisades Tahoe | Alpine Meadows